Y-Foundry-Dao/yfd-docs/docs/_onboard/seeding-the-cosmos.md

 - On-chain, transparent funding process
     - Escrow capabilities for funds to be secured until ready for release
     - Timed funding disbursements through on-chain milestones
-    - Automatic funding clawback option initiated via Booster or community vote if milestones are not met
+    - Automatic funding clawback option initiated via Supporter or community vote if milestones are not met
 - Community vetting of builders through whitelisting process
 - Job platform with on-chain guaranteed payment for completed work
 - Flexible options for claiming disbursements through the use of innovative NFTs